 Covering up with sun protective apparel is a great start but it is also important to take care of areas not covered by your clothing.
 Be sure to take care of the tops of your ears and bottom lip as these are areas that are often missed and frequently develop skin cancer.
-Adding sweat-resistant broad spectrum sunscreen and a hat are good ways to reduce exposure to damaging rays.
+Adding sweat-resistant broad-spectrum sunscreen and a hat are good ways to reduce exposure to damaging rays.
 Sunglasses are also very important as UV rays can harm eyesight as well.

 Q: Are all clothes UV protective?

-A: Yes and no. Regular clothing will decrease the amount of UV rays that reach your skin but anything with a UPF of less than 15 is not considered to be UV protective.
+A: Yes and no. Regular clothing will decrease the number of UV rays that reach your skin but anything with a UPF of less than 15 is not considered to be UV protective.
 A regular cotton T-shirt will reduce UV exposure by 80%.
 This may seem like a good amount of coverage but it is significantly less than the coverage of even a 15 SPF sunscreen, which reduces UV exposure by 93%.

 Q: Why are UV rays damaging?

 A: Ultraviolet light sits just beyond the color spectrum and is invisible to the naked eye.
-The longest of these UV rays is UVA which penetrates skin most deeply and is responsible for tanning, photoaging and wrinkles.
-UVB rays have a shorter wavelength and penetrate the most outermost layer of skin–the epidermis.
+The longest of these UV rays is UVA which penetrates skin most deeply and is responsible for tanning, photoaging, and wrinkles.
+UVB rays have a shorter wavelength and penetrate the outermost layer of skin–the epidermis.
 These UVB rays are largely responsible for reddening of the skin after sun exposure.
 Both UVA and UVB cause damage at the cellular DNA level.
 Damage to the DNA causes mutations which can lead to cancer.

 Q: How do I care for my sun protective clothing?

 A: Each piece of clothing will be a bit different so be sure to follow tag instructions.
 Anything treated with a UPF protectant may lose its efficacy with frequent washing or harsh detergents.
 Many people choose to hand wash their shirts right after a run.
-As most of this UPF apparel is designed to dry quick, their garment is clean, dry and ready to go by the next day.
+As most of this UPF apparel is designed to dry quickly, their garment is clean, dry and ready to go by the next day.